L. Braille Public Garden – Bari, Italy

 Lessons learned:

-Ingredients for successful UF-NBS projects are: collaboration among different sectors of expertise, exchanges with public authorities, respecting roles and citizens’ needs, citizen awareness and involvement, continuous funding, a minimum regulatory framework.
+Ingredients for successful UF-NbS projects are: collaboration among different sectors of expertise, exchanges with public authorities, respecting roles and citizens’ needs, citizen awareness and involvement, continuous funding, a minimum regulatory framework.

 Financing: